chikuzen/YV12To422/readme.md

 ## YV12 to YV16/YUY2 converter for AviSynth2.6

-YV12To422 is an avisynth filter plugin which based on YV12ToYUY2(ddcc.dll) written by Kevin Stone(a.k.a tritical) and was eritten from scratch.
+YV12To422 is an avisynth filter plugin which based on YV12ToYUY2(ddcc.dll) written by Kevin Stone(a.k.a tritical) and was written from scratch.

 ###Info:
     Convert YV12 clip to YV16/YUY2 using SSE2/AVX2.